 I come from Alabama.
 Somebody had to.
 In my early years I lived in the south of the state, near Mobile.
-When I was fourteen or so, my father got a job in north Alabama, near Huntsville.
-Both places are rural, that’s why I used “near” in the previous sentence.
+When I was thirteen or so, my father got a job in north Alabama, near Huntsville.
+Both places are rural.
 Scottsboro, the town where I went to high school, is about 15,000 people.
 I live 12 miles out of town.
 I can see my neighbor’s house but it’s far enough I can’t hear them unless they’re running a lawn mower or a chainsaw.
-That’s right, in Alabama we say “running” not “using.”
+That’s right, in Alabama we say running not using.

 I found Brazilian Jiu-Jitsu around 2002 and started dreaming of professional fighting.
 I left server support and started doing desktop support as I thought it would be less demanding and allow me more time to train.
 In 2005 I had my first (and to date, only) MMA fight.
 I won the fight (rear-naked choke in the second round), but reflecting afterward I didn’t think professional fighting was how I wanted to spend my life.
 The training leading up to the fight was grueling.
 I thought there was no way I’d ever get tired, but when I went back to my corner at the end of the first round I was so tired I could barely stand.
 I was so tired I couldn’t even hear my cornermen talking.
 I realized even as hard as training had been, it wasn’t enough.
 Being a professional fighter would mean getting beat-on every day in the gym and being tired for the next 10 years or more if I was …lucky?